 3. Know what the plasmid is, not just where it is

 At the time you create the plasmid, it might seem obvious what the plasmid is, but 3 years later you might feel differently.
 Keep track of how a plasmid was cloned and used—a brief note now could save you half a dozen diagnostic experiments in the future.
 Organize the information with FileMaker Pro or a similar database program.

 One free service which you may not have considered is Google Drive.
 If you have a Gmail account, you can access Google Drive by clicking on “Drive” in the header bar of your Gmail and create a Spreadsheet for your lab plasmids.
 I would set up column headings such as:

 Plasmid #, Plasmid Name, Location, Insert, Backbone, Cloning Site 5’, Cloning Site 3’, Primer Sequences, Antibiotic, Notes

 You can add other columns specific to your plasmids, such as selectable markers, fusion proteins, or full sequences.
+You could even include links to files for the plasmid map.
 If you want to store annotated sequence data, you will need to use a separate program.
 Just remember: an easy-to-use solution is the key to actually following through with keeping track of this information.